 To install a package in an empty project

 If you already have a package.json file in your project

-package.jsonfile in the editor or in the Project tool window and choose Run 'npm install' on the context menu.
+Right-click the package.json file in the editor or in the Project tool window and choose Run 'npm install' from the context menu.

 Configuring code completion for project dependencies